boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 > Note, if you want it to display immediately, then you can call show with true ```this.dialog.show(true);```

-Whenever we want to show the dialog, we just pass true to it’s show method.
+Whenever we want to show the dialog, we just pass true to it's show method.
 To hide it we pass false.

 If we want to get an event to subscribe to when the window is closed, or something happens in the dialog, we can implement our own Notifiers and subscribe to them in the parent.